gerard-sog/arma3-macvsog-columbia-scripts/README.md

 "vn_b_pack_03_02",
 "vn_b_pack_lw_06",
 "vn_b_pack_m41_05"]
-- Player has the below code in its 'init' section
+- (IF unit_trait_required = 1 in description.ext) Player has the below code in its 'init' section

 ```
 this setUnitTrait["vn_artillery", true, true];